hpgavin/HPGdaac/README.md

 The subsequent space delimited columns of data are scaled to the units specified in the sensor configuration file.
 The last lines of the scaled data file provide the maximum, minimum, and root mean square (RMS) in the scaled units.

-In addition to scaling the raw data to the desired units, the **scale** program corrects for channel-to-channel skew, and optionally interpolates clipped data, applies some smoothing, and detrends the data.
+In addition to scaling the digitized data to the desired units, the **scale** program corrects for channel-to-channel skew, and optionally interpolates clipped data, applies some smoothing, and detrends the data.

 **scale** appends the *data stats file* with the summary of the maximum, minimum, and root mean square (RMS) of the scaled data.